_Wooster, Ohio, August 17, 2015

 A second tool, the_ Language Acquisition Data Sheet_, is used to record data required for each vocabulary-building activity to guide the teacher and instructional aides in targeting appropriate words to teach to each child.

-To download the Language Screener and data sheets, visit the Educational Resources on the AAC Language Lab
+To download the Language Screener check out the Getting Started section of the AAC Language Lab.